-(23) Notice this too.
-If the action we will take on the next state (which we already selected) is a greedy action, then we decay the eligibility matrix as usual, otherwise, we must reset the eligibility matrix to zero because we will no longer be learning about the greedy policy.
-(24) At the end of the step, we update the state and action to be the next state and action.
+(a3) Notice this too.
+If the action we'll take on the next state (which we already selected) is a greedy action, then we decay the eligibility matrix as usual, otherwise, we must reset the eligibility matrix to zero because we'll no longer be learning about the greedy policy. (a4) At the end of the step, we update the state and action to be the next state and action.

-state, action = next state, next action
+state, action = next\state, next\action